commonsmachinery/catalog/doc/openshift.md

     rhc app show catalog
     git remote add app <Git URL from app show output>
     git fetch app

+Overwrite the template app with the catalog.
+Ensure that the right branch is checked out in the local repository!

+    git push -f app HEAD:master

+To push updates to the app thereafter, it should be sufficient to update the local repository and push without -f:

+    git push app HEAD:master

+It is of course also possible to checkout `app/master` in a tracking branch in the local repository, merge from `origin/master` and push normally.

 Specifics for VM deployment
 ---------------------------